 There are some great museums and galleries dotted around the city centre each with their own unique gift shops offering much more than the obligatory pen and postcard!
 Head to the Gallery of Modern Art in Royal Exchange Square for some fun and funky Glasgow gifts or the Glasgow Museums shop in the St Enoch Centre where you can pick up souvenirs reflective of the city’s museum collections.

 Finnieston has been reinvented in recent years and is now considered the city’s foodie quarter.
 It was also voted the "Hippest place to live in the UK" by The Times and as one of the "Top ten coolest neighbourhoods in Europe" by The Independent.

 Take a wander down The Hidden Lane where you will uncover a really quirky mix of designers and crafters who you can see hard at work while you peruse the goodies they have on sale.

 And a tea and cake stop at the Hidden Lane Tearoom is a must!

 The area is fast becoming the city’s creative quarter with several design and creative studios popping up.
-As its heart is Barras Art and Design, an innovative space that houses a variety of independent businesses including the Braw Wee Emporium – stockist of over 70 Scottish makers and designers offering a fantastic range of jewellery, candles, music, homewares and gifts, the Glasgow Furniture Collective for custom hand-made or restored pieces of unique furniture, and the acclaimed A’Challtainn restaurant.
-The space also regularly hosts pop-up stores, music and foodie events and a must-visit bi-monthly market, so there is always something new to discover.
+At its heart is Barras Art and Design, an innovative space that houses a variety of independent businesses including the Braw Wee Emporium – stockist of over 70 Scottish makers and designers offering a fantastic range of jewellery, candles, music, homewares and gifts, the Glasgow Furniture Collective for custom hand-made or restored pieces of unique furniture, and the acclaimed A’Challtainn restaurant.
+The space also regularly hosts pop-up stores, music and foodie events so there is always something new to discover.

 Head a little further east to the area of Bridgeton where you’ll come across the Glasgow Women’s Library – pick up a gift from their shop where the proceeds go back to supporting their work as the only Accredited Museum in the UK dedicated to women’s lives, histories and achievements.

 For foodie treats, check out Glickman’s – Glasgow’s oldest sweetie shop, Drygate Brewery where you can choose from 100s of beers from their own bottle shop and Coia’s Café traditional Italian Deli to pick up luxurious chocolates and beautifully presented hampers.